Germany's Next Topmodel: Heidi Klum's self-centricity and treatment of contestants

+ZDF's 2023 investigative documentary

 In June 2023, the German TV broadcaster ZDF released a 70-minute investigative documentary about the machinations of the makers of GNTM called "Pressure, hatred, manipulation: how sick does Germany's Next Topmodel make you?"
 For this documentary, around 50 former contestants, judges and members of the show's crew were interviewed, some anonymously.
 The makers of the documentary admitted that they are familiar with difficult investigations, but they have never experienced it before that so many people were afraid to talk about what happened as these former participants and employees of GNTM.
 A crew member of the show who wished to remain anonymous is quoted as saying: "If you film a young woman from morning to night, you'll get every sectional image you want.
 So you can cut and tell what you want.
 A lot of things are cut together wildly.
 The jobs depend on it.
 It's about ratings."

 In addition, former contestants report how the show's editors deliberately foment manipulation, lies and discord among the contestants behind the scenes.
 The contestants are shielded from the outside world so they lose their nerve and argue.
 So 20 candidates have to sleep together in one room without contact to the outside world.
 The statements by Heidi Klum, the broadcasting TV station ProSieben and the production company are presented as hypocrisy.
-ProSieben is said to have earned 87 million euros with the Cycle 18, and Heidi Klum 10 million euros.
+ProSieben is said to have earned 87 million euros with season 18 and Klum 10 million euros.
 The contestants receive no money.
 GNTM has driven some contestants into depression and suicidal thoughts.

+Distribution

+In the show's earlier seasons, physical home media releases were occasionally distributed in Germany, including a special highlight DVD for season 1 released by Warner Home Video in 2006, followed by a companion PC video game developed by SevenOne Intermedia in 2009 to coincide with season 4.
+Following shifts in consumer media habits, distribution transitioned primarily to digital spaces.
+Since 2023, following the complete restructuring and integration of ProSiebenSat.1's digital platforms, the series has been made available for live streaming and video-on-demand catch-up exclusively through the streaming service Joyn.